ZeroAddict/Astro-API-Serv/README.md

 API Calls: The project integrates with various external APIs for astronomy data:
 NASA Astronomy Picture of the Day (APOD)
-NASA Exoplanet Missions data (inspired by Zero-to-Mastery course) (Potentially) Other APIs like NEOAPI or SpaceX API (based on the folder names Services)
+NASA Exoplanet Missions data (inspired by Zero-to-Mastery course) (Potentially) Other APIs like NEOAPI or SpaceX API
 Vite: The nasa-project-APOD folder suggests the use of Vite for building a frontend application to potentially consume the exposed APIs.
 API Endpoints:
 Check Project Readme

 This section should be filled with detailed descriptions of the API endpoints your service provides.
 Include information like: